Za dom spremni

 Za dom spremni! (lit.
 'For home – ready!' or 'For homeland – ready!'; sometimes also abbreviated ZDS) was a salute used during World War II by the Ustaše movement in the Independent State of Croatia, where its use was mandatory.
 It was the Ustaše equivalent of the fascist salute or the Nazi salute.

 Its status in Croatia has been a topic of political controversy, however, involving a more recent usage pattern during the Croatian War of Independence.
-The use of the slogan in the country is generally associated with far-right politics.
+The use of the slogan in the country is generally considered unacceptable, has been condemned by the leadership of the country and is generally associated with far-right politics.
 It has not been prosecuted consistently though the Croatian courts have generally tended to ban it through more general statute.
 In Austria, symbols including the slogan were likewise used by extremists and eventually banned.

 Usage during World War II

 Police authorities in Travnik report on the deportation of 118 Jews to Jasenovac concentration camp, ending with the official salute Za dom spremni!

 During World War II, the Ustaša, a movement of radical Croatian nationalists and fascists, which ruled the Axis puppet state Independent State of Croatia (1941–45), created after the Invasion of Yugoslavia, and conducted genocidal campaigns against Serbs, Jews and Romani people.
 The salute "Za Dom – spremni!" was immediately instituted as a new, revolutionary salute to be used in official correspondence and everyday life.
 On 10 April 1941, Slavko Kvaternik, designated commander-in-chief of the State's Armed Forces, and deputy of state leader (Poglavnik) Ante Pavelić proclaimed the establishment of the state on Radio Zagreb, and ended the statement with Bog i Hrvati!
 Za dom spremni!
 (God and the Croats!
 For the homeland prepared!)

 In October 1941, state minister of education and culture Mile Budak issued strict rules regarding the mandatory usage of the salute.
 In July 1941, Ustaša commissar for Sarajevo, Jure Francetić, issued a circular to state authorities on the importance of using the Ustaša greeting.
 As British historian Rory Yeomans notes, the Ustaša authorities were disappointed with the low acceptance of the salute among the population, even in the areas where the new regime enjoyed support.
 State officials and the government-controlled press constantly complained about the lack of the usage of the new salute, and they threatened with sanctions and reprimanded those who did not use it.